owcer/code-api/README.md

  *
  * @param {PlayerId} playerId - Id of the player
  * @param {CustomTextStyling} message - The text contained within the message.
 Can use `Custom Text Styling`.
- * @param {number} distanceFromAction - The distance from the action that has caused this message to be displayed, this value
+ * @param {number} distanceFromAction - The distance from the action that has caused this message to be displayed.
+Use 0 to make the message not move at all.
  * @returns {void}
  */
 sendFlyingMiddleMessage(playerId, message, distanceFromAction)

 /**
- * Modify a client option at runtime and send to the client if it changed *
+ * Modify a client option
+ *
  * @param {PlayerId} playerId
- * @param {PassedOption} option - The name of the option
+ * @param {PassedOption} option - The name of the option.
+E.g "RightInfoText" and "speedMultiplier"
  * @param {ClientOptions[PassedOption]} value - The new value of the option
  * @returns {void}
  */